Shaaali/identity-apps/docs/guides/users/manage-collaborators.md

 ## Assign roles

-Asgardeo <a :href="$withBase('/references/user-management/user-roles/')">Roles</a> are used for managing user permissions (to access resources on the Asgardeo console).
+Asgardeo <a :href="$withBase('/references/user-management/user-roles/')">Roles</a> are used to specify the permissions that a user needs to access various resources on the Asgardeo console.

 To assign roles to a collaborator:
 1. On the Asgardeo Console, click **Manage > Users**.